CHT 002 - Conjugate heat transfer

 Create a new simulation by copying the existing steady state simulation:

-- Name the simulation as
+- Name the simulation copy as

 Sweep

-- In Inputs:
+. - In Inputs:

 - Add